 Question: "What does the Bible say about authority?"

-Answer: The Bible says we ought to respect and submit to authority.
+Answer: According to the Bible, authority ought to be submitted to and respected.
 This is a hard teaching for many, as the Bible would seem to indemnify those who rule or preside over others in a cruel and unjust manner.
 Perhaps the most widely-quoted and well-known verse regarding this matter comes from Romans 13.
 God advises us to submit to “governing authorities, for there is no authority except that which God has established” (Romans 13:1).
-We are further advised that rebelling against authority is rebelling against God (Romans 13:2).
+We are further advised in the Bible that rebelling against authority is rebelling against God (Romans 13:2).

 Many would argue that such passages deal only with benevolent rulers because the Scripture continues to say that these rulers “hold no terror for those who do right” and that they are “God’s servant, an agent of wrath to bring punishment on the wrongdoer”.
 This is why “it is necessary to submit” and “why you pay taxes, for the authorities are God’s servants, who give their full time to governing” (Romans 13:3-6).